 You may have noticed recent publicity in the media or heard from other pet owners about the new Lepto 4 vaccine from MSD Animal Health.

 Leptospirosis is a disease that can lead to severe liver & kidney disease in dogs.
 It is caused by spiral bacteria called Leptospira Interrogans, which are spread in the urine of infected dogs - as well as rats, mice and a variety of other mammals.
-This disease is important as it can also cause Weli's disease in humans.

 There are more than 5 types or 'serogroups' of Leptospira.
 We currently vaccinate against the two most common using the existing Lepto 2 vaccine.
 These are serogroups canicola and icterohaemorrhagiae.